aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 The resources are created in the cluster by running `kubectl apply` from a python lambda function.

 By default, CDK will create a new python lambda function to apply your k8s manifests.
-If you want to use an existing kubectl provider function, for example with tight trusted entities on your IAM Roles - you can import the existing provider:
+If you want to use an existing kubectl provider function, for example with tight trusted entities on your IAM Roles - you can import the existing provider and then use the imported provider when importing the cluster:

 ```ts
 const handlerRole = iam.Role.fromRoleArn(stack, 'HandlerRole', 'arn:aws:iam::123456789012:role/lambda-role');